midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Prefix Trie (Standard Trie)`
 -----------------------------
-A prefix trie (also called a standard trie) is a tree data structure used to store a set of strings where each path from the root to a node represents a prefix of a word.
-It is optimized for prefix-based lookups.
+A prefix trie (also known as a standard trie) is a tree-based data structure used to store a dynamic set or associative array of strings.
+Each path from the root to a node represents a prefix shared by one or more stored strings.

-ROOT
+(root)
+ ├── c
- └── a
+ │   └── a
+ │       ├── t *
-      └── p
+ │       └── r *
-           └── p
+ └── d
-                └── l
+     └── o
-                     └── e
+         └── g *

 `Prefix Trie (Standard Trie) Applications`
 --------------------------------------------
-Autocomplete search (Google search bar, code editors)
+Autocomplete search
 Spell checking and suggestion
-IP routing (longest prefix match)
+IP routing
 Dictionary word lookups
 Text prediction in messaging apps